 Ashford Astronomical Society is looked after by a committee of seven members.
-They’ll always be at least one (usually most!) at any given meeting.
+There will always be at least one (usually most!) present at any given meeting.
 Make sure you say hello!
 In addition to the core Committee, there is an extensive team who contribute online and during the meetings.

 Steve has been a keen amateur astronomer from a young age and he has been a member of the society since 2008.
 Steve regularly presents the monthly night sky tour “Up-stares”, and he is always on hand to help guide members around the night sky or help them get to grips with a telescope.

-Emma looks after the society’s Twitter feed @AshfordAstro and networks us with other Astronomers and societies around the globe.
+Emma looks after the society’s Twitter feed ashfordastro, our Instagram page ashfordastronomy, and networks us with other astronomers and societies around the globe.
 She also has an MSc in Astrophysics, so we get her to answer all the difficult questions!